-- g.
+- a.
+Employees sign a Confidentiality Statement upon hire and confidentiality guidelines will be reviewed yearly as part of required employee education.
+The Confidentiality Statement is Attachment A of ATSU Policy No. 55-115: Protecting Confidential Information. - b.
+Only appropriate ATSU members with need to know have access to confidential financial information. - c.
+Calls and requests for confidential financial information are referred to appropriately trained staff members. - d.
+Students create a personal identifier on the student portal, which is used to verify identity when requesting confidential financial information from ATSU by telephone. - e.
+Suspicious attempts to obtain confidential financial information are reported to supervisors. - f.
+Paper documents containing confidential financial information are not left where they are accessible to persons without a legitimate need to know, including on printers and fax machines - g.
 Paper documents and files containing confidential financial information are secured after business hours in a locked suite, office, desk, or file cabinet. - h.
-Confidential financial information is faxed only after confirming the receiving fax machine is located in a secure area accessed only by those with a legitimate need to see the information being transmitted. - i.
+Confidential financial information is faxed only after confirming the receiving fax machine is in a secure area accessed only by those with a legitimate need to see the information being transmitted. - i.
 Confidential financial information is not emailed to non-ATSU addresses unless the file is appropriately encrypted or pursuant to departmental procedures regarding transmission of such information.
 Contact Information Technology Services (ITS) for assistance with encryption or with establishing departmental procedures. - j.
 Mobile devices pose an increased security risk due to their portability.
 Employees take extra care to secure such devices, particularly when traveling.
 Confidential financial information is not stored or transmitted via mobile devices, unless encrypted.
 Contact ITS for assistance with encryption on mobile devices. - k.
 Employees who work from off-campus locations take additional steps to protect information.
-See ATSU Policy No. 90-106: Employee Work Location Policy. - I. Terminated employees are prevented from accessing confidential financial information by immediately deactivating their user names and passwords.
+See ATSU Policy No. 90-106: Employee Work Location Policy. - I. Terminated employees are prevented from accessing confidential financial information by immediately deactivating their usernames and passwords.
 Employees vacating their positions are required to return any ATSU confidential information in their possession.
 See ATSU Policy No. 55-115: Protecting Confidential Information. - m.
-Potential information security breaches are reported immediately to Information Technology & Services at reportabuse@atsu.edu or by contacting the ITS service desk.
+Potential information security breaches are reported immediately to ITS at reportabuse@atsu.edu or by contacting the ITS service desk.

-3. Information Technology Services
+3. ITS